-- Acute infections, including German measles, CMV (cytomegalovirus), mycoplasma ("walking" pneumonia) and other unusual germs, and severe emotional shock, can also cause miscarriage.
+- Acute infections, including German measles, CMV (cytomegalovirus), mycoplasma ("walking" pneumonia) and other unusual germs can also cause miscarriage.

-- Other factors, especially certain drugs, including caffeine, alcohol, tobacco, and cocaine, may be
+- Other factors, especially certain drugs, including alcohol, tobacco, and cocaine, may be related to miscarriage.

 Must Read Articles Related to Miscarriage